emproof-com/nyxstone/README.md

 ### Prerequisites

-Before building Nyxstone, ensure clang and LLVM 15 are present as statically linked libraries.
+Before building Nyxstone, ensure clang and LLVM 15 are present on your system.
 Nyxstone looks for `llvm-config` in your system's `$PATH` or the specified environment variable `$NYXSTONE_LLVM_PREFIX/bin`.

 Installation Options for LLVM 15: